Franchise Operations

 💡 Accountant's Note

 From the franchisee's perspective, the initial franchise fee is an intangible asset representing the right to operate under the franchise system.
 It is capitalized and amortized over the initial franchise agreement term (commonly 10–20 years) on a straight-line basis.
 If the agreement is renewed for additional terms, a new intangible asset (renewal fee) is recorded.
-The franchise right is subject to impairment testing under ASC 350.
+The franchise right is subject to impairment testing under Section 3064 of the ASPE Handbook.

 Practitioner & Systems Framework